mahoote/drunkyard-studio/README.md

 This feature is used to create a new game in the database.
 There is a lot of information that needs to be filled in order to create a new game.
 The information is divided into 3 sections: New Game, Advanced Settings and Translations.

+## Edit Game

+This page displays a list of all the existing games in the database.
+You can select one and will be able to edit the content of that game.

+## Notifications

+The notifications page is an interface for adding in-app alerts.
+You can also set new app versions so that the app will display an in-app alert regarding updating the app.